New Year. New Job. The 5 steps to take before you apply for anything.

 2. Be clear about what you don’t want.
-This is equally as important as knowing what you want.
-Think about what you don’t want to in your next role.
+This is equally as important as knowing what you do want.

 Perhaps you have become known to be good at task or role that you really don’t enjoy.

-I was really good at influencing the key stakeholders throughout the business to be involved, provide the necessary documentation and to prep them to effectively answer the auditor’s questions.
+I was really good at influencing the key stakeholders throughout the business to be involved, providing the necessary documentation and to prep them to effectively answer the auditor’s questions.

-But I was terrible at all the attention to detailed required in the 3 month long project.
+But I was terrible at all the attention to detailed required in the three-month long project.
 PLEASE poke pins in my eyes before I have to do this type of project again!

 How about you?
 What would you rather not do in your next role?

 3. Understand your strengths.
 This step is key.
 Be really really clear about what your key strengths are.

 I ask this question of smart, professional women every day… and almost every single time they struggle to answer.
 And if they do manage to get out a couple of dot points, I’m rarely convinced they believe these are their strengths.

 Ladies … you have to get clear and comfortable to SELL who you are and what it is you would bring to your next role.